chestercodes/gitpitch-talks/full-stack-development/md/safe.md

 Abstractions that can be used to build applications following the “model view update” style of architecture, as made famous by Elm.

-- Model - Application's state, immutable.
+- Model - Application's state, immutable
 - Message - change in application state
-- Command - When evaluated may produce message(s).
+- Command - When evaluated may produce message(s)

 ---

-- Init - This is a pure function that produces the inital state of your application and, optionally, commands to process.
+- Init - produces the inital applications state and commands
-- Update - This is a pure function that produces a new state of your application given the previous state and, optionally, new commands to process.
+- Update - produces new state of application given the previous and message
-- View - This is a pure function that produces a new UI layout/content given the current state.
+- View - produces a new UI layout/content given the current state.

+---